 Exxon profit surges, but production slips

-NEW YORK (AP) — Exxon Mobil Corp. net income rose 28 percent in the second quarter on a sale of Asian assets and higher oil prices, but oil and gas production slipped 6 percent, disappointing analysts.
+NEW YORK (AP) — Exxon Mobil's net income rose 28 percent in the second quarter on a sale of Asian assets and higher oil prices, but oil and gas production slipped a disappointing 6 percent.

-On Thursday, Exxon reported net income of $8.78 billion in the second quarter on revenue of $111.65 billion.
+Exxon reported net income of $8.78 billion in for the second quarter Thursday, on revenue of $111.65 billion.
 Last year during the same period, the company earned $6.86 billion on sales of $106.67 billion.

 On a per-share basis, Exxon earned $2.05, up from $1.55 last year.
 The average estimate of analysts surveyed by Zacks Investment Research was for profit of $1.91 per share, but that estimate does not include the benefit from the Asian asset sale.

-Exxon, based in Irving, Texas, does not adjust results based on one-time events such as asset sales, as most analysts and companies do.
-Exxon's sale of power and utility assets in Hong Kong helped increase earnings by $1.2 billion and masked weak production results.
+Exxon, based in Irving, Texas, does not provide a breakdown of its adjusted results excluding one-time events such as asset sales.
+Exxon's sale of power and utility assets in Hong Kong helped increase its earnings by $1.2 billion.

-Oil and gas production fell to 3.84 million barrels of oil and gas per day from 4.15 million barrels last year.
-The decline was driven by the expiration of rights to a field in Abu Dhabi and natural field declines.
+But the asset sale and higher oil prices masked a continuing decline in oil and gas production at Exxon.
+Production fell to 3.84 million barrels of oil and gas per day from 4.15 million barrels last year.
+The decline was driven by the expiration of rights to a field in Abu Dhabi, low natural gas demand in Europe, and natural field declines.

-Exxon's production has been steadily declining, and is a concern for investors.
+Exxon's production has been steadily shrinking, and it is a continuing concern for investors.
 "Production volumes were weaker than anticipated," said Brian Youngberg, an analyst at Edward Jones.
 "Declining production continues to be a problem for the company."